 Torquay boss Martin Ling admitted it was a ‘smash and grab’ performance from his side but that was little consolation for a dejected Sanchez.

 “At the end of the day what’s important is the amount of goals you score and we didn’t do that," said Sanchez.
-“We didn’t do that at Macclesfield and that means we got one point from two games we should have won.
+“We didn’t do that at Macclesfield and that means we got one point from two games we

 “That would have given us five extra points and we probably would’ve been safe.
 But we are not, we are in a dogfight.